Victorian era: Politics and foreign affairs

-Throughout most of the 19th century Britain was the most powerful country in the world.
+Throughout most of the 19th century, Britain was the most powerful country in the world.
 The period from 1815 to 1914, known as the Pax Britannica, was a time of relatively peaceful relations between the world's great powers.
 This is particularly true of Britain's interactions with the others.
 The only war in which the British Empire fought against another major power was the Crimean War, from 1853 to 1856.
 There were various revolts and violent conflicts within the British Empire, and Britain participated in wars against minor powers.
 It also took part in the diplomatic struggles of the Great Game and the Scramble for Africa.

 In 1840, Queen Victoria married her German cousin Prince Albert of Saxe-Coburg and Gotha.
 The couple had nine children, who themselves married into various royal families, and the queen thus became known as the 'grandmother of Europe'.
 In 1861, Albert died.
 Victoria went into mourning and withdrew from public life for ten years.
 In 1871, with republican sentiments growing in Britain, she began to return to public life.
 In her later years, her popularity soared as she became a symbol of the British Empire.
 Queen Victoria died on 22 January 1901.

-Corn Law repeal 1846

-The Corn Laws were tariffs enforced between 1815 and 1846 on grains (called "corn" and including maize, wheat, oats and barley) imported into the United Kingdom.
-They raised the price of food for everyone and benefitted rich landholders by limiting the import of corn when prices were low.
-The Corn Laws enhanced the profits and political power associated with land ownership.
-The laws raised the cost of living for the British public, and diverted money away from industry.

-The laws became the focus of intense opposition from urban groups who had far less political power than rural landowners.The first two years of the Great Famine in Ireland of 1845–1852 forced a resolution because of the urgent need for new food supplies.
-Prime Minister Sir Robert Peel played the decisive role.
-After the defeat of the Tory Party in 1830, he rebuilt the party, renamed it the Conservative Party, and led it to victory in 1841.
-He now favored repeal of the Corn Laws by Parliament, and used a third of the Conservative MPs and all of the Whigs to pass the legislation in 1846.
-Soon on the Irish issue the Conservatives lost the 1847 election; Peel never held high office again.

-The repeal was a decisive shift towards free trade in Britain across the next half century.
-The repeal benefitted the bottom 90% of income earners economically, while causing income losses for the top 10%.